-This Is What’s Actually Coming Out of Your Pimple When You Pop It
+This Is What’s Actually Coming Out of a Pimple When You Pop It

 While you may see a clear liquid that looks like oil oozing out of your pimple, what’s actually happening inside the blemish is a little more complicated.
 “Every hair follicle has an oil gland attached to it called a sebaceous gland that gives us lubrication and oil,” says Dr. Palep.
 “If for any reason dirt, pollution, grime or compression (like sleeping on one side of your face) blocks the hair follicle, sebum starts to back up and can’t get out.”
 What happens next will determine the first stages of your pimple.

-What’s Coming Out of Your Pimple?
+What Is the Fluid That Comes Out of Your Pimple?

-Even though what’s inside your pimple is a mix of sebum, dead skin cells and P acne, that’s not necessarily what you're squeezing out — especially if your pimple is a cyst, nodule or hasn’t reached a head.
+Even though what’s inside your pimple is a mix of sebum, dead skin cells and P acnes, that’s not necessarily what you're squeezing out — especially if your pimple is a cyst, nodule or hasn’t reached a head.
 In short, you’re pushing out a byproduct of inflammation.
 Once P acnes are present in your pimple, it creates inflammatory acne.
 “Inflammation is a bunch of pus and neutrophils, a type of inflammatory cell,” says Dr. Palep.
 “There’s fluid that’s involved in inflammation; what you’re seeing when you squeeze a pimple is the fluid that all the inflammatory cells are in.”
 Essentially, when you try to pop an inflamed pimple, you are squeezing out the carrier fluid, or the start of the inflammation.

 If you’ve seen a fluid-blood mixture ooze out of your pimple, Dr. Palep explains that it is called serosanguinous fluid.
 “As you’re sitting there traumatizing the pimple, blood gets mixed in there.”
 While it may be tempting to play with a pimple that has just started to form, Dr. Palep warns against it.
 Eventually, pus, a white or yellow fluid of compact inflammatory cells, will form and gradually make its way to the head.

-If you are going to pop your pimple at home, Dr. Palep has a few tips: “Wait until the end of your shower, when your face is fully steamed and pop it with two Q-tips,” she says.
+If you are going to pop your pimple at home, though, Dr. Palep has a few tips: “Wait until the end of your shower, when your face is fully steamed and pop it between two Q-tips,” she says.
 For this to work, however, the whitehead has to be ready to go and at a head.
 If your pimple is large, painful and cystic, you may be a candidate for a cortisone injection, a type of steroid injection, from your dermatologist.